data-govt-nz/ckanext-dia/README.md

 # CKANEXT-DIA

 ## What am I?

 A simple CKAN extension to hold all overrides to CKAN required by the DIA (Department of Internal Affairs).

 ## How to install?

+It is expected that you will have these other CKAN extensions installed:

+- ckanext-spatial
+- ckanext-dcat
+- ckanext-harvester

 You can use `pip` to install this plugin into your virtual environment:

 ```